miyapeng/open-r1/README.md

 ```
 ####  So if you do above setting and no error, tell me, do not run the following commands.

+To run the code in this project, first, create a Python virtual environment using e.g. `uv`.
+To install `uv`, follow the [UV Installation Guide](https://docs.astral.sh/uv/getting-started/installation/).

 ```shell
 uv venv openr1 --python 3.11 && source openr1/bin/activate && uv pip install --upgrade pip --link-mode=copy